yusale9/student-showcase/GET.md

 # GET Request
 NAME  | Type  | Description
 ----- | ----| -----
 OrderNum  | string | Number exclusive for ordering the meal.
-The table number or takeouts. timestamp | timestamp | The time the meal was ordered.
+The table number or takeout order. timestamp | timestamp | The time the meal was ordered.
 Item1 | string | First item ordered
-ItemOrdered | string | The order requested by the client type | string | Type of meal ordered
+ItemOrdered | string | Item ordered by the client type | string | Type of meal ordered
 Cost | Float | Cost of the meal
 Item2 | string | Second item ordered